-(2) The base salary for Mr. A. Coppola in 2002 reflected a salary increase from \$500,000 to \$650,000 retroactive to November 8, 2001.
-For 2001, the base salary for Messrs.
-Contis, O'Hern and Bayer increased effective June 1, 2001.
+(1) The base salary for Mr. E. Coppola increased to \$420,000 effective August 2, 2004.
+The base salary for Mr. A. Coppola in 2002 reflected a salary increase from \$500,000 to \$650,000 retroactive to November 8, 2001.
 Salary earned but deferred under the Company's deferred compensation plans at the election of those officers is included in such amounts.
 Under split dollar life insurance arrangements with Messrs.
-Siegel, A. Coppola, Anderson and E. Coppola, the Company has used some portion of the amounts deferred to pay the component of the premium attributable to the whole life element of a life insurance policy for each executive.
+Siegel, A. Coppola, Anderson and E. Coppola in 2002, the Company used some portion of the amounts deferred to pay the component of the premium attributable to the whole life element of a life insurance policy for each executive.
 The Company has not included the amount of premiums attributable to the whole life elements of the policies in the column for "All Other Compensation," where such premium payments are normally reported, because to do so would result in a double reporting of those amounts.
-The component of the premium attributable to the term element of the policy is not paid by the Company.
-Since July 30, 2002, the effective date of the Sarbanes-Oxley Act of 2002, the Company has suspended premium payments on the policies due to the uncertainty as to whether such payments would be permitted under the Act.
+The component of the premium attributable to the term element of the policy was not paid by the Company.
+Since July 30, 2002, the effective date of the Sarbanes-Oxley Act of 2002, the Company has not paid any premium payments on the policies.
+Messrs.
+Siegel and Anderson terminated their split dollar life insurance arrangements in 2003 and 2004, respectively.

-(3) The Company has established a cash bonus/restricted stock program (the "Restricted Stock Bonus Program") under the 1994 Incentive Plan, the 2000 Incentive Plan and the 2003 Incentive Plan for executives and senior officers.
-In 2001, 2002 and 2003, eligible participants were offered the opportunity to elect to receive all or a portion of what would otherwise have been a cash bonus in restricted stock.
+- (2) Amounts shown for Messrs.
+Siegel and A. Coppola reflect the incremental cost to the Company of their personal use of a private aircraft in which the Company owns a fractional interest.
+The value of all perquisites and personal benefits, securities or property provided by the Company to each of the above executives based on the incremental cost to the Company did not exceed the lesser of \$50,000 or 10% of the annual salary and bonus of the executive in any year, except for Messrs.
+Siegel and A. Coppola in 2004 and Mr. A. Coppola in 2003.
+Any executive officer who may receive perquisites or other personal benefits in an amount greater than \$5,000 (calculated based on the imputed compensation value used by the Internal Revenue Service and not the incremental cost to the Company) must pay the amount in excess thereof - (3) The Company has established a cash bonus/restricted stock program (the "Restricted Stock Bonus Program") under the 1994 Incentive Plan, the 2000 Incentive Plan and the 2003 Incentive Plan for executives and senior officers.
+In 2002, 2003 and 2004, eligible participants were offered the opportunity to elect to receive all or a portion of what would otherwise have been a cash bonus in restricted stock.
 Subject to certain conditions, if a participant timely elected to receive restricted stock instead of cash, he received a number of restricted shares of Common Stock that had a market value (not considering the effect of vesting restrictions) as of the date of the award at 1.5 times the amount he would otherwise then receive in cash.
 The dollar value of these bonus awards, to the extent paid in restricted shares, is included under the column "Restricted Stock Awards" at this higher amount and represents in that respect value for services to be rendered prior to the vesting of the award.